Diuretics in Bodybuilding: The Good, the Bad, the Tragic

 Natural Herbal Solutions

-A cutting-edge, new for 2011, example of these products is Hydradry.
-Hydradry is a 14-Day water loss system designed specifically for pre-contest weight loss.
+A cutting-edge, new for 2011, example of these products is Hydradry all-natural bodybuilding diuretic.
+Hydradry is a 14-Day water loss system with natural diuretic properties, designed specifically for pre-contest weight loss.
 It utilizes a three-stage water depletion system with nine separate powerful plant extracts, including two forms of taraxacum extracted from the dandelion plant.
 Water loss from Hydradry is quick and effective; comparable to that of several other techniques combined.
 Further, Hydradry is fortified with a scientifically-balanced blend of B6, calcium, magnesium and potassium to keep these levels in the body stable.
+This makes Hydradry one of the best diuretics for bodybuilding.

-The dangers of diuretics are generally unnecessary for contest preparation.
-Whichever method you choose in order to get ready for your next contest, please be diligent and do your research thoroughly on what you are doing and do not take your gym buddy’s word for it.
+The dangers of diuretics in bodybuilding are generally unnecessary for contest preparation.
+However, there are natural solutions that carry the same diuretic effect, without as much risk such as Hydradry.
+Whichever bodybuilding diuretic you choose in order to get ready for your next contest, please be diligent and do your research thoroughly on what you are doing and do not take your gym buddy’s word for it.
+Make sure to take the time to find the best diuretic for your bodybuilding goals and overall health.